-Global passenger traffic is expected to increase by around 5% annually and will reach 3.6 billion by 2016.
-These figures underline the challenge facing passenger,s the aviation industry and governments.
+Global passenger traffic is expected to increase by around 5% annually and will reach 3.8 billion by 2020.
+These figures underline the challenge facing passengers, the industry and governments.

-The Passenger Facilitation Program focuses primarily on the crucial areas of security, border protection, immigration and customs with the aim to provide an “end-to-end passenger experience that is secure, seamless and efficient”.
+The Passenger Facilitation Program focuses primarily on the crucial areas of passenger process with the aim to provide an “end-to-end passenger experience that is secure, seamless and efficient”.

-IATA's Passenger Facilitation Program is addressing solutions in the following areas:
+IATA's Passenger Facilitation Program is notably addressing solutions in the areas of:

-- Immigration: improve border crossing through the promotion of automated border control in order to support passenger growth and reduce waiting times without compromising security.
+Immigration: to improve border crossing through the promotion of automated border control in order to support passenger growth and reduce waiting times without compromising security.